distributed-system-analysis/pbench/docs/API/V1/README.md

 calculate a default deletion date for the dataset based on the owner's retention policy and the server administrator's retention policy.

-Clients can also set arbitrary metadata through the `dashboard` and `user` metadata namespaces.
-The `dashboard` namespace can only be modified by the owner of the dataset, and is visible to anyone with read access to the dataset.
+Clients can also set arbitrary metadata in the `global` and `user` metadata namespaces.
+The `global` namespace can only be modified by the owner of the dataset, and is visible to anyone with read access to the dataset.
 The `user` namespace is private to each authenticated user, and even if you don't own a dataset you can set your own private `user` metadata to help you